This is the most complete guide to Uber car accident claims and settlements online.

 What Can You Get Paid For In An Uber Car Accident?

-Under Florida law, you may be able to get compensation for:
+You may be able to get compensation for:

 - Diminished Value of Your Vehicle